coshinen/blog/pages/quotes.md

 > Professor Albus Dumbledore, Harry Potter and the Chamber of Secrets:
 > * It is not our abilities that show what we truly are.
 It is our choices.

+> Voldemort, Harry Potter and the Philosopher's Stone:
+> * There is no good and evil, there is only power, and those too weak to seek it.

+> Hermione Granger, Harry Potter and the Philosopher's Stone:
+> * Me?
+Books and cleverness.
+There are more important things, friendship and bravery.

+> Professor Albus Dumbledore, Harry Potter and the Philosopher's Stone:
+> * It does not do to dwell on dreams, and forget to live.

 > Professor Severus Snape, Harry Potter and the Philosopher's Stone:
 > * Clearly, fame isn't everything...